agatha-budget/agatha-budget/doc/src/content/docs/explanation/contribute.md

 There are multiple way to contribute :

 - First and foremost : use the app !
-Nothing help us more than knowing the app is used and useful to as much person as possible
+Nothing help us more than knowing the app is used and useful to as many people as possible ❤️
 - Close second : add a star to the repo, leave a review somewhere, send us flowers, tell your friends about us
-- Send us a message/create an issue when you find a bug
+- Send us a message/create [an issue](https://github.com/agatha-budget/agatha-budget/issues/new) when you find a bug
 - Vote for the new features
 - Proofread our doc and user's guides
 - Write an article about your own usage